132nd-vWing/TRMA-Brief/PAGES/A2A.md

 # Range Drones
 ver 2.3

-The new range drone system is in testing in the following Ranges:
+The new range drone system is released for the following Ranges:

 Range 21
 Range 22
 Range 23
 Range 31
 Range 32
+Range 33

+NOTE: A2A drones are not smart, and do better with an AWACS close by.

 ## Air 2 Air Advesary Script Function